cs-namrata-mathur/widget-data-visualization/docs/usage.md

     A sample of a `JSON` type field is given [here](#sampleJson).

 8. In the **Filter Criteria** field, define the keys for filtering and retrieving the relevant data.
-For our example, we want to display 'Alert Data' and therefore, `Key Equals Alert_Static_Data` is added as the filter condition.
+For our example, we want to display 'Alert Data'; therefore, `Key Equals Alert_Static_Data` is added as the filter condition.

     ![Configuring Sunburst Visualization Using Alert Static Data](./res/sunburst-edit-staticData-01.png)